kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 ### Contractions

 It's okay to use contractions in the documentation from time to time.
 However, do not overuse it.
-Otherwise, your text will become messy and hard to read.
+Otherwise, your text becomes messy and hard to read.

 ✅ It's okay to use contractions.
 ✅ It is okay to not use them as well.